Chris Jericho: The List of Jericho (2016–2017)

-In February, tensions grew between Jericho and Owens after Jericho accepted a Universal Championship challenge from Goldberg on Owens's behalf, much to the latter's dismay.
-On the February 13 episode of Raw, Jericho held a "Festival of Friendship" for Owens, who was not impressed and viciously attacked Jericho, ending their alliance.
+In February, a feud started between Jericho and Owens after Jericho accepted a Universal Championship challenge from Goldberg on Owens's behalf.
+On the February 13 episode of Raw, Jericho held a "Festival of Friendship" for Owens, who attacked Jericho, ending their alliance.
 Jericho returned at Fastlane on March 5, distracting Owens during his match with Goldberg and causing Owens to lose the Universal Championship, turning face again in the process.
-This led to a match between Jericho and Owens being arranged for WrestleMania 33 on April 2, with Jericho's United States Championship on the line.
-At WrestleMania, Jericho lost the United States Championship to Owens.
-At Payback on April 30, Jericho defeated Owens to regain the title and moved to the SmackDown brand, but lost it back to him two nights later on SmackDown.
+This led to a match between Jericho and Owens at WrestleMania 33, where Jericho lost the title.
+At Payback on April 30, Jericho defeated Owens to regain the title and moved to the SmackDown brand, but lost it back to him two nights later on SmackDown Live.
 Following the match, Owens attacked Jericho, who was carried out on a stretcher.
 Thus, Jericho was written off television so he could fulfill his commitments to tour with and promote his new album with Fozzy.
 Jericho made a surprise return at a house show in Singapore on June 28, where he lost to Hideo Itami.